 4.)
 What procedure would you recommend for me?

 A good bariatric surgeon knows that there isn’t one procedure that fits everyone.
 This question is good to ask because to answer the question properly the surgeon needs to know about you.
 The surgeon should ask you about lifestyle, your risk tolerances, your exercise habits, and your dietary habits.
+Gastric bypass, gastric sleeve or gastric balloons may be appropriate.

 The surgeon shouldn’t choose a procedure for you.
 Instead, they should present you with the benefits and risks associated with each procedure.
 This shouldn’t be a rushed process.
 Bariatric surgeons are busy but a good bariatric surgeon is going to take the time to explain each procedure to your satisfaction.
 If a surgeon rushes through your consultation then you can probably expect the same in future interactions.